Matteo-Di-Rienzo/finalinterview/README.md

-# TechTO - AI-Powered Interview Preparation Platform
+# finalinterview - AI-Powered Interview Preparation Platform

-TechTO is a comprehensive interview preparation platform that helps university students and job seekers practice for technical and behavioral interviews using AI-powered feedback.
+finalinterview is a comprehensive interview preparation platform that helps university students and job seekers practice for technical and behavioral interviews using AI-powered feedback.
 The platform combines structured learning paths with voice-based practice sessions to provide realistic interview preparation.

 ## 🚀 Features